LeoMcBills/LeoMcBills/README.md

 ### 🌟 This Week's Spotlight

-A visual preview of the latest theme enhancements on **MaRGE**—polished interfaces, refined usability, and system harmony brought to life.
+A visual preview of the latest theme enhancements on **MaRGE**; polished interfaces, refined usability, and system harmony brought to life.

 <div align="center">
   <table>